Aranteksupport/Aranteksupport.inzzii.com/index.md

 <div id= "Webshop"></div>
 ## Manuals for inzzii webshop

-We have two versions, the **Basic Version** only uses the inzzii POS app.
+We have two versions, the **Basic Version** that only uses the inzzii POS app.
 But we also have a **Pro version** that contains a webshop connected to the app.
 The both of them work in complete harmony with one another.
-The next manuals are informing you on how to set up your app with a inzzii webshop.
+The next manuals are informing you on how to set up your app with your **inzzii webshop**.
 If you want to check out the site and how your shop ca look like => [Inzzii Webshop](https://www.inzzii.com/).

 <summary>Inzzii webshop Manual 🚀</summary>